What We Do for You

 What’s In a Name?

-The name Anchor and Bee comes from my grandmother.
-As a child, we would bind books using paper, a hole punch, and spare yarn.
-She explained that you anchor the yarn with a knot through the bottom hole then you weave it around through the other holes like a bee flying around.
+The name Anchor and Bee comes from founder Evin Bail O’Keeffe’s grandmother.
+As a child, they would bind books using paper, a hole punch, and spare yarn.
+Her grandmother explained that you anchor the yarn with a knot through the bottom hole then you weave it around through the other holes like a bee flying around.
 Then you finish with another knot at the top.
-It always reminded me of actual work.
-When I would write a book report as a child, you start with the outline then the long writing process and the final step is editing which pulls it all together.
-This always stuck in my mind and reassured me that sometimes it takes a bit of flying (i.e., hard work and research) to get something done, but it’s worth it.
+It always reminded O’Keeffe of the process of work.
+When writing a book report as a child, she would start with the outline then the long writing process and the final step is editing which pulls it all together.
+This always stuck in O’Keeffe’s mind and reassured her that sometimes it takes a bit of flying (i.e., hard work and research) to get something done, but it’s worth it.